Faux (Fake) Painting & Restoration of Historic Faux Painting.

 All skill levels are encouraged to attend.
 Potential students include: contractors; homeowners; building owners; city, county & state HP staff; not-for-profit housing organization staff; architects; preservation commission members and museum house maintenance staff.

-Tuition includes: fresh ground morning coffee and snacks; a home cooked lunch daily; a Certificate of Completion and a thumb drive with backup materials.
+Tuition includes: fresh ground morning coffee and snacks; a home cooked lunch daily; a Certificate of Completion and backup materials.

 Affordable motels as well as bed & breakfast inns are available for out of town students.
 Special rates are also available here at the Belvedere Inn B & B, contact Pat at 217-799-6086 or firstname.lastname@example.org.
 For more workshop information call Bob Yapp, 217-474-6052 or email him, email@example.com.